determined-ai/determined/docs/manage/historical-cluster-usage-data.rst

  Historical Cluster Usage Data
 ###############################

-Our goal is to give users insights on how their Determined cluster is used.
+Determined aims to provide users with insights on how their Determined cluster is used.
 Historical cluster usage is measured in the number of compute hours allocated by Determined.
 Note that this is not based on resource utilization, so if a user gets 1 GPU allocated but only utilizes 20% of the GPU, we would still report one GPU hour.

 .. warning::